Top 7 Services Offered by a Cosmetic Dentist You Should Know About

 Candidacy, timelines, and maintenance

 Success begins with an honest assessment of enamel quality, gum health, bite forces, and lifestyle.
 A cosmetic dentist outlines phased plans when multiple priorities exist, often starting with foundational health treatments, such as deep cleanings, periodontal therapy, or cavity removal, before proceeding to aesthetic enhancements.
 Further, timelines vary, as they depend on the treatment.
-For example, in-office teeth whitening and bonding may require only one visit, whereas veneers and crowns typically involve multiple visits due to their fabrication processes.
+For example, bonding may require only one visit, whereas veneers and crowns typically involve multiple visits due to their fabrication processes.
 Ultimately, long-term success relies on attentive home care, routine professional cleanings, and protective habits, such as wearing night guards, avoiding colored beverages, and smoking cessation.

 Building a personalized smile plan